zitan10/2018-Simon-Microcontroller-Circuit-Game/README.md

 # Simon-Microcontroller-Circuit-Game
-Simon game made with the EFM8 micro controller programmed in C and wired with a breadboard
+Simon game made with the PIC32 microcontroller programmed in C and wired with a breadboard

 ![](images/preview.gif)